Volume 20, Issue 1 (Spring 2019) jrehab 2019, 20(1): 2-15 | Back to browse issues page

 URL: http://rehabilitationj.uswr.ac.ir/article-1-2413-en.html

-1- Department of Corrective Exercises and Sports Injury, Faculty of Physical Education & Sport Sciences, University of Guilan, Rasht, Iran.
+1- Department of Corrective Exercises and Sports Injury, Faculty of Physical Education & Sport Sciences, University of Guilan, Rasht, Iran., Department of Sport Injuries and Corrective Exercises, Faculty of Physical Education, University of Guilan, Rasht, Iran.

 2- Department of Corrective Exercises and Sports Injury, Faculty of Physical Education & Sport Sciences, University of Guilan, Rasht, Iran. , zareei.h@yahoo.com